MoleMan1024/audiowagon_beta/docs/index.markdown

 after being invited to the beta test.
 This issue also affects me now: when searching in PlayStore in the car, I can no longer find my app.
 I have no clue why this is happening, I have contacted Google about it.

+Update 2021-09-14: today another beta tester and I were able to see the app again in the PlayStore in the car.
+I still have no clue why it disappeared, still waiting for a response from Google.

 #### Native speakers

 I am currently looking for **volunteer native speakers to translate** the GUI texts in the app to all languages